 Data Exposure: How do you avoid it?

-The first major data leak of 2019 has occurred.
+The first major data exposure of 2019 has occurred.
 VOIPo, a Voice-Over-IP service provider based in California, accidentally publicized its databases, leading to almost 7 million VOIP call logs, message logs, and other sensitive information being leaked.
 The leak was discovered by Cloudfare security researcher Justin Paine, who found out that VOIPo’s data was available on the search engine Shodan.
 Shodan is a platform like Google or Bing that indexes webpages, but it also does so for other devices such as smart TVs.

 This is the second VOIP data leak event within the last 6 months.
 In November of 2018, Voxox, another VOIP service provider, similarly left their databases accessible to the public.